xenify-io/litepaper/README.md

 ## ◽️ XNF Cycle Distribution

-Xenify protocol employs an equitable mechanism for the distribution of XNF tokens.
-It considers two primary factors: the user's involvement in the token burn cycle and the swap fees they've rendered during the said cycle.
-Each contribution holds equal weight, accounting for 50% of the total distribution.
-The burn contribution is computed with the following formula:
+The protocol establishes a balanced approach for the distribution of XNF tokens.
+It carefully considers two crucial aspects: the user's active participation in the token burn cycle, and the swap fees they've incurred during the cycle.
+Both elements are granted equal significance, each accounting for 50% of the total distribution.
+The user's contribution to the burn cycle is calculated using the following formula:

 <br>